tinayiluo0322/Serverless-AWS-Lambda-Function/README.md

 The core feature is the AWS Lambda function, which executes code in response to triggers without the need for provisioning or managing servers, offering scalability and efficiency.

 - Sign up for an AWS account.
-- Add an IAM User for credentials in AWS IAM web management console, .
+- Add an IAM User for credentials in AWS IAM web management console.
 - Attach policies `lambdafullaccess` and `iamfullaccess`.
 - Finish user creation, open user details, and go to security credentials.
 - Generate access key.